Internships with big graduate recruiters

 - Find out more about engineering employers that offer internships and industrial placements

 Some employers, particularly in banking, run short work experience schemes aimed at first years, typically referred to as insight programmes.
 These may take place in the spring or summer holidays and can last for up to a week.
 Spring and summer insight weeks give you a chance to find out more about the sector and the different business lines within the organisation, and put you in a good position to apply for an internship.
-Deadlines for spring weeks are likely to fall sometime around January, but could be even earlier.
-If you are interested in a career with a leading banking employer, your best chance of success is to be ready to take action from early in your first year.
+Deadlines for spring insight weeks are likely to fall sometime around January, but could be even earlier.
+Deadlines for summer insight weeks tend to be slightly later than for those in spring, but they will vary among employers so if you are interested in a career with a leading banking employer, for example, your best chance of success is to be ready to take action from early in your first year.

 If you wish to become a solicitor, you’ll need to look into applying for a vacation scheme, whereas if you’ve set your sights on a career as a barrister, you should find out about mini-pupillages.
 Our law careers advice includes plenty of tips on gaining work experience.